 We're thrilled to announce that Sunroom is a recipient of VOGUE & the CFDA's A Common Thread grant — a fundraising initiative from the CFDA/Vogue Fashion Fund to provide support for those in the American fashion community impacted by the COVID-19 pandemic.

 We're also among excellent company - many Sunroom designers and friends are recipients as well, including ANAAK, Anna Sheffield, Rachel Comey, Brother Vellies, and Collina Strada (find the full lists of round 1 & 2 here & here).

-We are honored to be seen and recognized for our work and our mission of connecting independent designers with our community and our pursuit to inspire through the joy of design.
-We'll continue to do as we do, to keep pushing forward.
+We are honored to be seen and recognized for our work and our pursuit to inspire through the joy of design.
+We'll continue to do as we do, and keep pushing forward.
 We're forever grateful to share this space with you — our friends, our community, our family.
 We thank you for your support now and always.

 - The Sunroom Team